OutSystems/docs-product/src/ref/ui-patterns/mobile/data-grid-api-ref.md

 And
 :   Type: Boolean.
     Operator to be used between conditions.
-If true &quot;and&quot;, else &quot;or&quot;.
+If true `and`, else `or`.

 OperatorTypeId
 :   Type: Filter_OperatorType Identifier.
-    Filter operator to be used in the condition (e.g. &quot;Is Greater than&quot;, ...)
+    Filter operator to be used in the condition (e.g. `Is Greater than`, ...)

 Value
 :   Type: Text.